dobkeratops/compiler/README.md

  * whats' more useful, whats' more consistent?
    * Move is cheap, borrow is cheap, but which is more common..
      * find oneself writing & a lot in rust.
+   * Can types from both slot in one system, eg flag rust stuff as 'Move', c++ stuff as Copy
  * this language wants immutable default, like rust.
  * immutable-borrow is just like a value, so reverting to C++ like behaviour modified for immutable borrow could be nice.
  * its nice that Rust makes copy explicit (.clone()), as its' expensive